telepresenceio/docs/quick-start/demo-react.md

     Connected to context default (https://<cluster-public-IP>)
   ```

+Check this [FAQ entry](../../troubleshooting#daemon-service-did-not-start) in case the daemon does not start.

 2. Test that Telepresence is working properly by connecting to the Kubernetes API server:
 `curl -ik https://kubernetes.default`